Boca Del Cielo, Chiapas: An Unspoilt Pacific Paradise (2024)

 For more information on visiting (and volunteering at) the turtle sanctuary, see here.

-Boca Del Cielo Accommodation
+Where To Stay In Boca Del Cielo

 Most of the accommodation in Boca del Cielo, Chiapas is located on the San Marcos “island” / sand bar.

-You’ll definitely want to stay here, rather than on the mainland, as it’s much more peaceful, and gives you access to both the lagoon and the Pacific ocean.
+You’ll definitely want to stay here, rather than on the mainland, as it’s much more peaceful, and gives you access to both the lagoon and the Pacific Ocean.

 To reach the sand bar, you need to take a short ride in a water taxi (more on this below).